Published: December 9, 2021

 A dilapidated engineering plant in Greater Manchester has been transformed into supported living accommodation thanks to a seven-figure loan from Unity Trust Bank.
 Unity’s funding has enabled Homelife Holdings to demolish the former Albion Works in Mottram Street, Stockport and replace it with 18 self-contained apartments called Castlewood Court.

-The four-storey building, built to energy-efficient standards, caters for adults with disability needs and includes a hub for care workers to provide round-the-clock support.
+The four-storey building, built to energy-efficient standards, caters for adults with disability needs.
+It includes a hub for care workers to provide round-the-clock support.
 Fifteen new social care jobs have been created as part of the project.

 Andrew Hopkinson, Co-founder and Director at Homelife Holdings, said: “We work with local authorities and care providers across the country to provide specially-designed homes for people needing care.